 The Cuballing Hotel, near Dryandra is the perfect place to stop for lunch on your Outback road trip.
-The pub offers great foot and has a delightful barbecue area and beer garden.
+The pub offers great food and has a delightful barbecue area and beer garden.
 However, some people have reported strange occurrences taking place there such as gas bottles being turned on, kegs rolling around, doors slamming, and the ice machine being turned off!

 Coolgardie Ghost Cat